geshan/geshan.github.com/posts/2020-10-09-free-productivity-software-increase-efficiency.md

 ### World Time Buddy

 Picture this, you need to schedule a meeting with a friend.
 You are in Sydney and your friend lives in Dubai.
 You start wondering should I do it at 8 AM or 5 PM Sydney time.
 Here is your answer: it is best to do it at 5 PM which is 10 AM in Dubai, how do I know this?
-Because [World Time Buddy](https://www.worldtimebuddy.com/) free productivity software gives us an easy to use interface to know this critical information.
+Because [World Time Buddy](https://www.worldtimebuddy.com/) free productivity software gives us an easy-to-use interface to know this critical information.

 <img class="center" loading="lazy" src="/images/free-productivity-software/03world-time-buddy.jpg" title="What time will it be in future in that city - world time buddy helps you with it" alt="World time buddy website">